cloudevents/sdk-csharp/docs/guide.md

 CloudEvent (or batch of CloudEvents) is represented is determined by the *CloudEvent format* being used.
 In the .NET SDK, a CloudEvent format is represented by concrete types derived from the `CloudEventFormatter` abstract base class.
-Two formats are supported:
+Three formats are supported:

 - JSON, via the `JsonEventFormatter` types in the `CloudNative.CloudEvents.SystemTextJson` and `CloudNative.CloudEvents.NewtonsoftJson` packages
 - Avro, via the `AvroEventFormatter` type in the `CloudNative.CloudEvents.Avro` package
+- Protobuf, via the `ProtobufEventFormatter` type in the `CloudNative.CloudEvents.Protobuf` package

 Note that a `CloudEventFormatter` in the .NET SDK has more responsibility than a CloudEvent format in the specification, in